fenrisis/Peredelano_Hackaton_tgbot/README.md

  -requirements.txt        # Contains a description of all the necessary libraries and their versions.

 ## Usage
- -start - start work
+ -/start - start work

- -documentation - Documentation.
+ -/documentation - Documentation.

- -profile - Interaction with profile.
+ -/profile - Interaction with profile.

- -findteam - View existing teams.
+ -/findteam - View existing teams.

- -team - Create a team for a hackathon.
+ -/team - Create a team for a hackathon.

- -editteam - Make changes to the team.
+ -/editteam - Make changes to the team.

- -hireforteam - View member profiles.
+ -/hireforteam - View member profiles.

- -invitetoteam - Invite a member to the team.
+ -/invitetoteam - Invite a member to the team.

- -removefromteam -Remove a member from the team.
+ -/removefromteam -Remove a member from the team.

- -myteam - View current team composition.
+ -/myteam - View current team composition.

- -leaveteam - Leave the team.
+ -/leaveteam - Leave the team.

- -deleteteam - Disband a team.
+ -/deleteteam - Disband a team.

 ## How to run
 - Add Procfile for Heroku and fill in the token, config, and connector.